 top of page

 I have a life-time commitment to studying technology and democracy.
-Past projects include profiling bots that spread COVID-19 and election misinformation, and the role Instagram played in the Floyd Protests.
-My recent work applies machine learning and quantitative analysis to other social networks, including offshore finance and mentorship networks.
+I've studied artificial intelligence in the United States Election, bots that spread COVID-19 misinformation, and the role social media plays in the Floyd Protests.
+My recent work also applies machine learning and quantitative analysis to offshore finance and mentorship networks.
 I also helped invent an award-winning instrument.

 My work has been featured in The Washington Post, the New York TimesScientific American, and the Swiss National TV, and I collaborate with a few companies to better understand human behavior.
 For a full list of publications, please see my Google Scholar and press coverage in popular features.